diku-dk/futhark-book/language.rst

 value in a unique-returning function to alias its (non-unique) parameters.

-To summarise: *values are consumed by being the source in a ``let-with``, or by being passed as a *unique* parameter in a function call*.
+To summarise: *values are consumed by being the source in a in-place binding, or by being passed as a unique parameter in a function call*.
 We can crystallise valid usage in the form of three principal
 rules: